Image

 What Can Lead to Child Pornography Charges in Boone County, MO?

-• Possessing Child Pornography: The act of having child porn in one’s possession, irrespective of the quantity or form – digital, physical, etc.
+• Possessing Child Pornography: Having child pornography in your possession, regardless of the quantity or form – digital, physical, etc.

 • Promoting Child Pornography: Distributing or selling child pornography to an adult, or promoting adult pornography to a minor.

-• Sexual Exploitation of a Minor: Encompasses filming, photographing, or participating in any aspect of the creation process of child pornography.
+• Sexual Exploitation of a Minor: Encompasses filming, photographing, or taking part in any aspect of the creation process of child pornography.

-If you’re facing charges or have been questioned regarding any of these examples – or any other child pornography charges in Boone County, MO – call Combs Waterkotte now at (314) 900-HELP or reach out to us online.
+If you’re facing charges or have been questioned regarding any of these examples – or any other child pornography charges in Boone County, MO – call Combs Waterkotte right away at (314) 900-HELP or reach out to us online.
 You need an knowledgeable advocate on your side to protect your reputation, your rights, and your future.

 Child Pornography Defense Lawyer in Boone County, MO | Boone County, MO Criminal Defense | Combs Waterkotte